FromPartsUnknown/GraphAudit/README.md

 ### Customising Output

-The visual presentation of detection results in the terminal—such as titles, comments, and property names—is controlled by the config/render_config.yaml file.
-You can edit this file to change how data is displayed without altering the detection logic.
+The visual presentation of detection results in the terminal, such as titles, comments, and property names, is controlled by the `config/render_config.yaml` file.
+You can edit this file to change how this data is displayed.

 ### Built-in Detections